David-ORiordan/Multithreaded-Indexer-API/README.md

 View of Menu:

 <img width="360" alt="AOOPmenu" src="https://user-images.githubusercontent.com/124048714/216377411-3cfe6cd1-39a8-4467-8dbb-37c386339dc1.png">
-Note - Options 1-4 must be specified/configured before using Option 7; Option 1 must be specified before using Options 5-6; it is assumed that the dictionary.csv (98,544 words) and google-1000.txt files are present in the project directory.
+- Note: Options 1-4 must be specified/configured before using Option 7; Option 1 must be specified before using Options 5-6; it is assumed that the dictionary.csv (98,544 words) and google-1000.txt files are present in the project directory